Morgan and/or Peace Silver Dollars (Worse than Cull)

 US Junk Silver Coins

 The precious metal silver has been used in the minting of circulating coinage by the United States for a vast majority of its rich history.
-Though nowadays this unheard of due to the high price of silver, old circulating US silver coins can still be found and purchased by investors today.
+Though nowadays this is unheard of due to the high price of silver, old circulating US silver coins can still be found and purchased by investors today.
 In the past coins where struck in 90, 40 and 35 percent pure silver.
 The coins where often combined with other filler metals to create a stronger alloy, strengthening the coins.

 90% Silver Coins